modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 \vscode{

 The Julia extension also has its own testing framework, which relies on sprinkling "test items" throughout the code.
-See [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) and [ReTestItems.jl](https://github.com/JuliaTesting/ReTestItems.jl) for indications on how to use them optimally.
+See [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) for indications on how to use them optimally.

 }